 I am brimming with excitement and anticipation.

-I am going to venture, intrepidly into the wilderness in the search for answers.
+I am going to venture intrepidly into the wilderness in the search for answers.

 Bigfoot: does he exist?
 Is he out there?
 If he is out there, can I find him?
-If I do find him will I just pee myself and runaway?
+If I do find him, will I just pee myself and runaway?
 I probably will.

-After exhaustive research (the Discovery Channel) of Bigfoot sightings, individuals who have made those sightings, and those who hunt for Bigfoot, I have prepared a list of all the things I will need to start my search:
+After exhaustive research (the Discovery Channel) of Bigfoot sightings, individuals who have made those sightings, and those who hunt for Bigfoot, I have prepared a list of things I will need to start my search:

 - I will need a large wooded area.
 Luckily for me, I live in rural Pennsylvania.
 I also live in an area where there have been actual Bigfoot sightings over the years.
 Rural Pennsylvania is also good for UFO sightings, alien abductions, haunted graveyards, and roving bands of cannibals.
-(I’m joking about the roving bands of cannibals–the vast majority of our cannibals tend to be quite sedentary…probably from the people they eat.)
+(I’m joking about the roving bands of cannibals–the vast majority of our cannibals tend to be quite sedentary.
+Probably from all the people they eat.)

-- It is also important for the area where you’re searching to have plenty of thick brush, large outcroppings of rock and thick walls of impenetrable fog and mist.
+- It is also important for the area where you’re searching to have plenty of thick brush, large outcroppings of rock, and thick walls of impenetrable fog and mist.
 The type of things that Bigfoot can quickly duck behind before you can get a clear picture of him.

 - A camera that takes pictures that are out of focus, out of frame, and generally blurry.